Skip to main content

 • function(result): Function to pass as last argument.
 This "callback" function is called synchronously once the 4D method finishes executing.
 It receives the result parameter.

-• result: Execution result of the 4D method, returned in the "$0" expression.
+• result: Execution result of the 4D method.
 This result can be of any type supported by JavaScript (string, number, array, object).
-You can use the C_OBJECT command to return the objects.

 By default, 4D works in UTF-8.
 When you return text containing extended characters, for example characters with accents, make sure the encoding of the page displayed in the Web area is declared as UTF-8, otherwise the characters may be rendered incorrectly.
 In this case, add the following line in the HTML page to declare the encoding: <meta http-equiv="Content-Type" content="text/html; charset=UTF-8" />